CrowdStrike/aws-ssm-distributor/official-package/README.md

 - Install the CrowdStrike Falcon sensor on all instances (Windows and Linux) within the region
 - Run on a schedule to ensure the sensor is always present on every instance
-- Install the sensor on newly created machines automatically

 For more information on State Manager, see the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-state-about.html).